vczh-websites/vczh/Espresso/Breville.md

 it is probably because CO2 is leaking too much since beans are not consumed in time, just grind half level finer (Niche Duo) and it should be fine again.

+If an unexpected pressure change happened and disappeared very quickyly (usually one day), earlier log should be read when continue using the bean in the future.
+It helps a lot prevent you from dialing in in a wrong direction.

 For beans that are not fresh (e.g. longer than 2-3 months from being roasted), you only get the "coffee flavor" which is controlled mostly by dose, grind setting only adjusts the extraction yield%.